ttessarolo/useDexie/README.md

 <a id="markdown-where-clause" name="where-clause"></a>

-Compose a QueryClause object is the primary solution to obtain a subset of data from a table.
+Compose a WhereClause object is the primary solution to obtain a subset of data from a table.
 The allowed operators for building queries are those provided by the Dexie.js library [WhereClause](https://dexie.org/docs/WhereClause/WhereClause).

 ```javascript